-16.4 The amount for shipping also contains basic insurance.
-The insurance amount covers the costs of repair or compensation to which also a fee for service may be added, however, not exceeding CZK 6,000 (six thousand CZK).
-However, if the Client hands over a parcel for shipment in accordance with provision 8.1(s) of the General Business Conditions, the value of which exceeds CZK 6,000, it is obliged to inform GLS on this fact in writing (via e-mail) and communicate the actual value of the parcel; in addition, it is obliged to obtain additional insurance for the parcel.
-If the Client fails to do so, the parcel is considered as a parcel containing things (goods) excluded from shipment in accordance with the provisions of Article 8 of these General Business Conditions.
+16.5 The amount for shipping also contains basic insurance.
+The insurance amount covers the costs of repair or compensation to which a service fee may also be added, however, not exceeding CZK 20,000 (twenty thousand CZK).
+However, if the Client hands over a parcel for shipment in accordance with provision 8.1(u) of the General Terms and Conditions, the value of which exceeds CZK 20,000, the Client is obliged to inform GLS on this fact in writing (via e-mail) and communicate the actual value of the parcel; in addition, it is obliged to ensure additional insurance for the parcel.
+If the Client fails to do so, the parcel is considered as a parcel containing things (goods) excluded from shipment in accordance with the provisions of Article 8 of these General Terms and Conditions.

-16.7 In the event GLS delivers a parcel with a delay, fails to collect money for CashService, fails to send back a confi rmed consignment note, but it may prove in a credible manner the delivery of the parcel in its own system (IOD, POD), this shall not be considered a damage incident.
-In such a case the claim of the Client can only be enforced against the Addressee, and GLS shall only bear liability up to the limit of the service fee.
+16.8 If GLS delivers a parcel with a delay, fails to collect money for Cash Service, fails to send back a confi rmed consignment note, but it may prove the delivery of the parcel in its own system (IOD, POD) in a credible manner, this shall

-16.8 Without the consent of GLS, the Client has no right to assign its insurance claims to any third party.
+16.10 Without the consent of GLS, the Client has no right to assign its insurance claims to any third party.